Markov semigroups with hypocoercive-type generator in Infinite Dimensions: Ergodicity and Smoothing: Introduction

 \section{Introduction}

 In this paper we consider infinite dimensional models of interacting dissipative systems with noncompact state space.
-In particular we develop a basis for construction and analysis of dissipative semigroups whose generators are given in terms of noncommuting vector fields and for which the equilibrium measures are not a priori known.

-A construction and ergodicity of dissipative dynamics for interacting particle systems with bounded state space has a long history, see e.g. \cite{L}, \cite{GZ} and references therein.
-For a construction of Markov semigroups on the space of continuous functions with an infinite dimensional underlying space well suited to study strong ergodicity problems, we refer to \cite{Z1} in fully elliptic operators and its extension to subelliptic situation in \cite{DKZ2011}, and L\'evy type generators \cite{LuZ}; these constructions will be even more extended in this paper.
-An interesting approach via stochastic differential equations one can find in \cite{DaPZ} (see also \cite{BT}, \cite{BHT} and references therein).
-We mention also another approach via Dirichlet forms theory, see e.g. \cite{AKR}, \cite{R} and reference therein, which is well adapted to $L_2$ theory.

-For symmetric semigroups, after a recent progress in proving the log-Sobolev inequality for infinite dimensional H\"ormander type generators $\mathcal{L}$ symmetric in $L_2(\mu)$ defined with a suitable nonproduct measure $\mu$ (\cite{LZ}, \cite{HZ}, \cite{IP}, \cite{I}, \cite{IKZ}), one can expect an extension of the established strategy (\cite{Z1}) for proving strong pointwise ergodicity for the corresponding Markov semigroups $P_t\equiv e^{t\mathcal{L}}$, (or in case of the compact spaces even in the uniform norm as in \cite{GZ} and references therein).
-To obtain a fully fledged theory in this direction which could include for example configuration spaces given by infinite products of general noncompact nilpotent Lie groups other than Heisenberg type groups, one needs to conquer a (finite dimensional) problem of sub-Laplacian bounds (of the corresponding control distance) which for the moment remains still very hard.

-The ergodicity theory in case when an invariant measure is not given in advance, in noncompact subelliptic setup is an interesting and challenging problem which was initially studied in \cite{DKZ2011} and we extend it in new directions in this paper developing further strategy based on generalised gradient bounds.
-We remark that in fully elliptic case a strategy based on classical Bakry-Emery arguments involving restricted class of interactions can be achieved (even for nonlocal generators see e.g. \cite{LuZ}).
-In case of the stochastic strategy of \cite{DaPZ}, the convexity assumption enters via dissipativity condition in a suitable Hilbert space and does not improve the former one as far as ergodicity is concerned; (although on the other hand it allows to study a number of stochastically natural models).
-In subelliptic setup involving subgradient this strategy faces serious obstacles, see e.g. comments in \cite{BBBC}.
+In particular we develop a basis for the construction and analysis of dissipative semigroups whose generators are given in terms of noncommuting vector fields and for which the equilibrium measures are not a priori known.
+The ergodicity theory in the case where an invariant measure is not given in advance, in the noncompact subelliptic setup, is an interesting and challenging problem which was initially studied in \cite{DKZ2011}, and which we extend in new directions in this paper, developing a strategy based on generalised gradient bounds.
+In the following we will first present the main results of the paper and we will then relate them to existing results in the literature.

+Hypoelliptic operators of hypocoercive type have received a lot of attention in recent years (see e.g. \cite{Herau2007,V} and references therein), as they naturally arise in non-equilibrium statistical mechanics, for example in the context of the heat bath formalism.
+These are second order operators on $\R^m$ in H\"ormander form